CatherineTrevor/gothenburg-netball/README.md

 While the club is real, the names of the committee members are fictional and have been taken from the book Bridget Jones' Diary by Helen Fielding.

-Thanks also to my mentor at Code Institute Aaron Sinnott for his time and support, the chair of Netball Sweden for her time and feedback, and other members of slack for their time and feedback.
+Thanks also to mentors Aaron Sinnott and Narender Singh at Code Institute for their time and support, the chair of Netball Sweden for her time and feedback, and other members of slack for their time and feedback.

 **Project management**